 For too long, science education has left behind those students who need to talk to make sense of their experiences, who learn best collaboratively, or who are challenged by language issues or reading.
 Our curricula engage students with phenomena that they touch, talk about, think about, write about, read about, and make sense of together.
 The reading materials link-in-class science to students' lives outside the classroom.
 Differentiation ideas provide strategies for students to extend and apply their understandings, providing all students with opportunities for meaningful learning.

 3. Passionate teachers transform student learning.

 Our curricula support novice teachers, as well as experienced teachers called upon to teach a new content area or grade level.
-Set-up videos support investigations and content videos elaborate science content.
-Each lesson includes a Teacher Participation section to ensure that teachers can address misconceptions that might arise in discussion.
-Equipped with deep understanding of the material, teachers can foster a classroom culture wherein answering each unit's overall driving question is a unit-long project, but where students' own, original questions are in equally important pursuit.
-The result is an active classroom and lively learning!
+A Teacher Preparation section before each lesson, and videos that show equipment set-ups and that delve into content, ensure teachers' confident approach to curriculum content.
+Equipped with deep understanding of the material, teachers are able to foster a classroom culture wherein answering each unit’s Driving Question is a unit-long project, and students’ own, original questions are an equally important pursuit.
+With materials in place, passion for science is all that is needed to transform both teaching and learning!

 4. Digital learning should empower both teachers and students.

 A PDF file on the web is just an online textbook; it doesn't transform learning.
 Our Interactive Digital Edition (IDE) immerses students in a wholly interactive environment, including digital journals in which students record questions and data for use as evidence to support their explanations.
 The IDE stores all student-generated models and written work, allowing students to submit responses electronically, so their teachers can monitor their progress toward learning goals.
 Embedded videos, simulations, and audio recordings of reading support comprehension, retention, and science content learning for a wide range of learners.